propersam/dbq-blog/README.md

 - Run ```go test -bench .``` (This runs all the benchmark tests).
   Go to [Go's Documentation](https://golang.org/pkg/testing/) to see other options available for the benchmark command (e.g ```go test -bench . -benchtime=10x```)

+ #### If you would Like to Help Adapt this repo to also work with PostgreSQl, a PR is highly welcome.
+ This ofcourse is a good task for beginners.
+By the time you go through this project and understand it well enough you can exercise yourself by adapting it to PostgreSQL.
+DBQ is compatible for both MySQL and PostgreSQL.